wbamberg/idl-reference/docs/nsIWindowMediator.md

 ### getMostRecentWindow(aWindowType) ###
  This is a shortcut for simply fetching the first window in
 front to back order.
-@param  aWindowType return the topmost window of this type.
-                    ("type" is the |windowtype| attribute of
-                    the XML <window> element.)
-                    If null, return the topmost window of any type.
-@return the topmost window

 #### Parameters ####